cupy/cupy/docs/source/tutorial/type_check.rst

    utils.type_check.expect(x_type.ndim == 2)

 When this condition is true, nothing happens.
-Otherwise this code throws an exception, and a user gets a message like this:
+Otherwise this code throws an exception, and the user gets a message like this:

 .. testoutput::
    :options: -IGNORE_EXCEPTION_DETAIL